isblab/IMP_Toolbox/docs/imp_toolbox_obs_vault/af_pipeline/Parser/StructuerParser/extract_perresidue_quantity.md

 	if residue.xtra.get("entityType") == "proteinChain":

+		if (
-		if "CB" in residue.child_dict and symbol in PROTEIN_ENTITIES: # this includes modifications rep_atom = "CB"
+			"CB" in residue.child_dict and symbol in PROTEIN_ENTITIES ):  # this includes modifications
+			rep_atom = "CB"

+		elif (
-		elif "CB" not in residue.child_dict and symbol in ONLY_CA_RESIDUES: # this includes modifications rep_atom = "CA"
+			"CB" not in residue.child_dict and symbol in ONLY_CA_RESIDUES ):  # this includes modifications
+			rep_atom = "CA"

 		else: